Selected epidemiology links and papers for COVID-19

 Characteristics and timeline of COVID-19 in China: summary of >72,000 cases

-Summary of main epidemiology data from China that includes timeline from first reported case in November 2019 and main risk factors.
+Summary of main epidemiology data from China that includes timeline from first reported case on 8 December 2019 and main risk factors.

 Ref: Characteristics of and important lessons from the coronavirus disease 2019 (COVID-19) outbreak in China: summary of a report of 72,314 cases from the Chinese Center for Disease Control and Prevention.
 JAMA.
 (20 February 2020).